 Then there's their wide array of case studies categorized by company size, organization type, industry, product, and country.

-They also have a special section dedicated solely to marketing statistics.
+They also have a special section dedicated solely to marketing statistics which is both interesting and relevant.

-Access: Signup required to access eBooks and some other content.
+Access: Signup required to access eBooks, courses and some other content.
 The blog is free to read.

 Social Bakers provides social media marketing and monitoring tools and statistics to their users.